crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: $25 for each merged PR, exclusive Chimoney T-shirts and Stickers
 - **Requirements**: 1+ merged PRs
-- **How to sign up**: No special signup needed, however you can join the [community channel](https://discord.gg/Q3peDrPG95) for assistance.
+- **How to sign up**: No special signup is needed, however, you can join the [community channel](https://discord.gg/Q3peDrPG95) for assistance.
 - **Issues**: Explore the list of issues in the [community repository](https://github.com/Chimoney/chimoney-community-projects/issues).
 - **Notes**: Check out the [Chimoney Hacktoberfest Blog](https://chimoney.io/blogs/Join-Chimoney-for-hacktoberfest-2023) and you can even register for skill-building workshops [here](https://forms.gle/KKk8GepQczzn2uMv7).